Online Privacy and Access to Information Statement

 Parental Responsibility for Minors

 Public libraries do not act in loco parentis.
-Parents and legal guardians should read the Library’s Internet Use policy and take responsibility for what their children access on and through the library’s website.
-No age restrictions apply to the library’s databases, eResources, or links to external sites, and the library’s computers are not filtered.
+Parents and legal guardians read the Library’s Internet and Acceptable Use policy and take responsibility for what their children access on and through the library’s website.
+No age restrictions apply to the library’s databases, eResources or links to external sites, and the library’s computers are not filtered.

-Photographs – The Library may post photographs of its public programs and events on its website and social media.
-Attendees should speak to library staff in advance if they do not wish to have photographs of themselves taken and/or posted on the library’s website and social media.
+Photographs – the Library may post photographs of its public programs and events on its website.
+Attendees should speak to library staff in advance if they do not wish to have photographs of themselves taken and/or posted on the library’s website.

 The Library may provide access to social media.
 Users posting comments to the library’s social media should be aware of the public nature of such posts and of their responsibility to exercise caution when sharing personally identifiable information over social media.